rberenguel/obsidian-escoli-plugin/README.md

     ```
 4. Define the content for your footnote at the bottom of the note, it is a normal footnote for any other purpose:
     ```markdown
+    [^esc-token-bucket]:
-    [^esc-token-bucket]: The Token Bucket algorithm is a flexible and efficient rate-limiting mechanism.
+        > The Token Bucket algorithm is a flexible and efficient rate-limiting mechanism.
 It works by filling a bucket with tokens at a fixed rate (e.g., one token per second).
 Each request consumes a token, and if no tokens are available, the request is rejected.
     ```
 5. Escoli will render the reference as a numbered marker (`‹1 ☞›`) and display the content in a note in the right margin of your editor.
+6. To set the initial state of a note, start its definition with `< ` for folded or `> ` for unfolded.
+If no marker is present, the note will be unfolded by default.
+Clicking the title of the marginalia will automatically update the source footnote with the correct marker.

 ---